Free: Healthy Freezer Meals Recipe Ebook

 What Is In Italian Seasoning?

-- Marjoram – Similar to oregano, but not quite as pungent.
+- Dried Marjoram – Similar to oregano, but not quite as pungent.

-- Basil – Dried basil adds a slightly sweet and slightly pepper flavor.
+- Dried Basil – Adds a slightly sweet and slightly peppery flavor.

-- Thyme – Is in the mint family and helps to add complex flavors to dishes and other spices.
+- Dried Thyme – This herb is actually in the mint family, but does not taste minty.
+It helps to add complex flavors to dishes and brings out the flavors of spices.

-- Sage – The “sister” plant of rosemary, sage adds a peppery flavor to savory dishes.
+- Dried Sage – The “sister” plant of rosemary, sage adds a comforting flavor to savory dishes.

 How To Make Italian Seasoning